eigerco/lumina/node-wasm/js/README.md

 await init();
 const config = NodeConfig.default(Network.Mainnet);
+// client and worker accept any object with MessagePort like interface e.g. Worker const channel = new MessageChannel();
 const worker = new NodeWorker();

-const channel = new MessageChannel();
 worker.connect(channel.port1);
-const client = await new NodeClient(channel.port2);

-// note that this runs lumina in the current context (and not in a worker, like `spawnNode`). runWorker doesn't return. worker.runWorker();
+// note that this runs lumina in the current context (and doesn't create a new worker). runWorker doesn't return. worker.runWorker();

+// client port can be used locally or transferred like any plain MessagePort const client = await new NodeClient(channel.port2);
 await client.wait_connected();
 await client.request_head_header();
 ```